xi/apca-introduction/analysis.md

 this higher ambient light value is significant or just an artifact of the conversion I did.

+As we have seen, using a polarity-aware difference instead of a ratio is not a significant change in terms of results.
+However, in terms of developer ergonomics, I personally feel like it is easier to work with.
+So I would be happy if this idea sticks.

 ## Spatial frequency

 Smaller text is generally harder to read than bigger text.
 In a more general